Economic impact of the COVID-19 pandemic: Arts, entertainment and sport

 The epidemic had a sudden and substantial impact on the arts and cultural heritage (GLAM) sectors worldwide.
 The global health crisis and the uncertainty resulting from it profoundly affected the sector.
 By March 2020, across the world most cultural institutions had been indefinitely closed (or at least with their services radically curtailed) exhibitions, events and performances cancelled or postponed.
 Many individuals temporarily or permanently lost contracts or employment with varying degrees of warning and financial assistance available.
 Equally, financial stimulus from governments and charities for artists, have provided greatly differing levels of support, depending on the sector and the country.
 In countries such as Australia, where the arts contributed to about 6.4% of GDP, effects on individuals and the economy have been significant.

 Cinema

+Ticket sales revenue has declined since the mid-2010s, not fully recovering from declines during the COVID-19 pandemic when many theaters were closed.

 The pandemic has impacted the film industry.
 Across the world and to varying degrees, cinemas have been closed, festivals have been cancelled or postponed, and film releases have been moved to future dates.
 As cinemas closed, the global box office dropped by billions of dollars, while streaming became more popular and the stock of Netflix rose; the stock of film exhibitors dropped dramatically.
 Almost all blockbusters to be released after the March opening weekend were postponed or cancelled around the world, with film productions also halted.
 Massive losses in the industry have been predicted.